 The second one being unprecedented stability – that wide of a platform + sitting so low to the ground makes up for an extremely stable & agile combo, and for a low top – I think this is perfect.

-It was pretty terrible for me during the first week (partially because of my huge feet I presume) since that area was pressing into my feet to the point where it was painful at times when the shoe flexed.
+It was pretty terrible for me during the first week (partially because of my huge feet I presume) since that area was pressing into my feet to the point where it was painful at times when the shoe flexed, especially torsionally.

-Don’t worry though – through multiple reviews and user feedback I’ve heard people having the same thing but it mainly goes away for all.
+Don’t worry though – through multiple reviews and user feedback I’ve heard people having the same thing but it goes away for most.
 And it should go away quicker for you than for me as well.

-Let’s touch on comfort.
-The shoe feels light as hell as well.
+The Harden Vol. 4 feels light as hell, to begin with.
 Even though it’s not among the lightest shoes in terms of pure numbers, the most important thing is how they actually feel in action.

 And the Harden Vol 4 feels as fast & light as ever.

-Lastly, let’s talk about the internal padding.
-It’s everywhere.
-And there’s a lot of it.
-While that might take away some space and condense your foot, man it’s comfy in there!
+Also, looking for comfy, fluffy internal padding in your shoe?
+You got it.
+It’s everywhere and there’s a lot of it.
+While that might take away some space and condense your foot, man it’s comfy in there provided you get the size right!

 Soft and buttery smooth is the best way to describe it.
 If you feel like these fit you properly but your foot’s really cradled in there, give ’em some time to fully break in, or go up half a size if you prefer a roomier fit.